Integration Platform

 }

 This approach keeps business logic in your systems rather than locked in platform configuration.
-Automation can be implemented in any language that handles HTTP requests, tested independently, and scaled separately from the questionnaire platform.
+Automation can be implemented in any language that handles HTTP requests, tested independently, and scaled cleanly inside your Continuous Integration environment.

 Enterprise System Integration

-Configure a webhook with a CEL transformation expression to map Fluvial event data to Salesforce’s expected format:
+Configure a webhook with a CEL transformation expression to map RiskNodes event data to GitHub’s expected CI check format:

-// CEL transform expression for Salesforce opportunity update
+// CEL transform expression for updating a GitHub Commit Status

 {